SUMMARY

 |

 Abbreviations: ALT, alanine aminotransferase; BAP, blood alkaline phosphatase; DR, DARZALEX FASPRO and lenalidomide; DVR, DARZALEX FASPRO, bortezomib, and lenalidomide; GGT, gamma-glutamyl transferase; NCI-CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; Q4W, once every 4 weeks; QW, weekly; TEAE, treatment-emergent adverse event; Tec, TECVAYLI.
-Note: Clinical data cutoff date of September 30, 2024. aAdverse events were graded according to NCI-CTCAE version 5.0.
+Note: The median follow-up was 7.3 months (range, 3.1-14.5). aAdverse events were graded according to NCI-CTCAE version 5.0.

 |